-When determining the right method of weed control for your garden, it's important to first identify the type of weed you're trying to eliminate.
+When determining the right method of weed control for your garden, it's important to identify the type of weed you're trying to eliminate.
 That's because different garden weeds require different control strategies.
-For example, while ripping the above-ground foliage of an annual weed can prevent it from seeding and returning the next year, this won't help with weeds that have deep taproots or with rhizomatic weeds, both of which will just grow back.

 Biennial weeds live for two years, flowering and spreading seeds in their second year.
 These often have long taproots that allow them to store energy when they die off in the winter so they can return the following year and go to seed.
 Examples include burdock, Queen Anne's lace and common mullein.
 Biennials are harder to kill than annuals because their taproot must be destroyed to prevent them from returning and going to seed.
 That being said, they still only spread by seed, and their two-year life cycle ensures they are easier to eliminate than most perennials.
 Mulching, cultivating and using preemergent herbicides can help stop them from germinating.

-Like biennial weeds, simple perennial weeds usually have taproots that allow them to survive through the winter so they can grow back the following year, only these plants survive year after year.
+Many perennial weeds have taproots that allow them to survive through the winter so they can grow back the following year, only these plants survive year after year.
 In fact, because they can flower and seed every year, they can easily take over an area when left unchecked.
-Common simple perennials include dandelions, plantains and chickory.
-Simple perennials are easiest to kill during their first year before they have become established.
+Common perennial weeds include dandelions, plantains and chickory, which are easiest to kill during their first year before they have become established.
 Once established, you must kill off the whole root system in order to destroy the plants, but the good news is that they can still only reproduce if they are allowed to go to seed.
 This means mulches and preemergent herbicides can be good deterrents to the plant's reproduction.

-Rhizomatic weeds are perennials that are spread both by seed and through vertical rhizome stems that may grow above or below the surface.
+Rhizomatous weeds are perennials that are spread both by seed and through horizontal stems that grow just above or just below the soil surface.
 These weeds spread quickly and efficiently and can be particularly difficult to eliminate because it can be hard to kill all the rhizomes before the plants have a chance to spread.
-Some notably unpleasant weeds are rhizomatic, including poison ivy, stinging nettle and poison oak, but even those that are not irritating to the skin are still notably hard to kill, with bindweed and kudzu serving as two notable examples.
+Some notably unpleasant weeds are rhizomatous, including poison ivy, stinging nettle and poison oak, but even those that are not irritating to the skin are still notably hard to kill, with bindweed and kudzu serving as two notable examples.

-The best technique to kill off rhizomatic weeds is to solarize the soil in order to fully eliminate them before planting.
-If you notice a rhizomatic weed sprouting in your existing garden, it is important to carefully remove it as soon as possible before it has a chance to take hold and spread.
+The best technique to kill off rhizomatous weeds is to solarize the soil in order to eliminate them completely before planting.
+If you notice a rhizomatous weed sprouting in your existing garden, it is important to remove it as soon as possible before it has a chance to take hold and spread.

 When planting your garden, incorporate weed-prevention concepts in the layout.
 This means designing it in a way that reduces the amount of empty spaces for weeds to take hold.
 Start by choosing fungal-disease-resistant plants, as they can be spaced a little closer together than other varieties with less risk of infection.
 Choose plants that grow at different heights, including some cover crops, to help reduce sun exposure on the soil, making it more difficult for seeds to get the sunlight they need to germinate.